One more animated video with something else you can try.

 I originally wrote this article some time ago for a local business magazine and thought as it is still as true today, I would tweak it and re-publish.

 More and more businesses are realising the significant benefits of digital marketing (also called Internet, inbound or on-line marketing) compared with more traditional methods these days.
 That doesn’t mean the older traditional ways are redundant, a mix of both generally works well.
-As with any marketing, the mix and methods that suit your business will be very dependent on your particular market, products, services, target audience, viewing platform (i.e. PC, laptop, tablet, mobile phone) etc.
+As with any marketing, the mix and methods that suit your business will be very dependent on your particular market, products, services, target audience, competitors and viewing platform (i.e. desktop PC, laptop, tablet, mobile phone) etc.

 Amongst the benefits, apart from it generally being cheaper so you can get more marketing for your money (one of the biggest attractions), digital marketing allows you to easily measure how it is performing, track visits, and do things like “split testing” so you can see if different content performs better than what you currently have.